razorpay/sorting-hat/README.md

 No content is returned as part of the response.
 If your Clearbit runs out of quota, it will just post the name and email directly to Slack.

+## Why

+The `clearbit-slack` gem works perfectly, however, it only integrates with your application if you are on a ruby stack.
+In fact, the sample code in their README assumes a Rails setup.
+Since we are not on Rails, we wrote a simple http wrapper over the gem that we can easily hit from our own app.

 ## License
 Licensed under MIT.
 Please see LICENSE.